 5. Wander the open-air market

 Piata Central is an open-air market located in the heart of Chisinau.
 It spans several blocks and you can find pretty much everything here, from fresh produce to clothing to souvenirs and trinkets.
 Most of the products here are locally produced so look out for things like raw honey, wine, and brandy.
 Remember, in Moldova prices are always negotiable so don’t be afraid to barter.
-Open daily from 7am-5pm.
+Open Tuesday-Sunday from 7am-6:30pm.

 6. Explore the Bendery Fortress